Satyendra04-tech/My-SQL-LIMIT-BETWEEN-and-IN-Functions/README.md

 ## LIMIT Operator
 ### a.
 LIMIT command allows us to limit the number of rows returned for a query.
 ### b.
 It is useful when not wanting to return every single row in a table.
 ### c.
-LIMIT also become useful in combination with ORDER BY.
+LIMIT also becomes useful in combination with ORDER BY.
 ### d.
 Limit is the last command to be executed.

 * Syntax =